 If you want some fun on the water, whilst gaining a qualification at the same time, our RYA Powerboat Level 2 course could be for you.
-Our students answer the question “what do you Learn on a RYA Powerboat Level 2 course” will help you decide whether to join us for the next course?.
+Our students ask the question “what do you Learn on a RYA Powerboat Level 2 course” hopefully this blog will help you decide whether to join us for the next course?.

 RYA Course on the Solent